 - Define a draggable target.
 Specify the draggable attribute as true for the element we would like to drag.
 For information about this, see The Draggable Attribute.

 - Define the data to be dragged, which may be of a number of different formats.
 For example, textual data containing a string of text being dragged.
 For information about this, see Drag Data.

-- The drag feedback image which appears beside the mouse pointer during the drag operation.
-This image might be customized some of the time.
-Most of the time it won't be and a default image will be generated based on the element where the mouse was pressed down.
+- Optionally, define a custom drag feedback image which will appear beside the mouse pointer during the drag operation.
+If a custom image is not defined, a default image will automatically be generated based on the element where the mouse was pressed down (i.e. the element being dragged).
 To learn more about drag feedback images, see Setting the Drag Feedback Image.

-- The Drag effects that are allowed.
+- Define the drag effects that are allowed.
 Three such effects are possible:

 copyto indicate that the data being dragged will be copied from its present location to the drop location,

 moveto indicate that the data being dragged will be moved, and

 linkto indicate that some form of relationship or connection will be created between the source and drop locations.
 During the drag operation, the drag effects may be modified to indicate that certain effects are allowed at certain locations.
 If allowed, a drop may occur at that location.
 See Drag Effects for more details.

 - Define a drop area.
 By default, the browser prevents anything from happening when dropping something onto the HTML element.
 So to make an element a drop area, just stop the browser from doing the default action.
 That is, register the on "ondragenter" or "ondragover" event.
 For more infomation, please see Specifying Drop Targets.